How To Make A Monkey Fist Knot Useful For Survival

 Brief History Of This Knot

-As with most knotted instruments, the origins of monkey fists are out at sea in the 1800s.
+As with most knotted instruments, the origins of monkey fist is out at sea in the 1800s.

-Sailors used them to throw lines between ships or to shore, and in a pinch, they would use them in a fight, too.
+Sailors used them to throw lines between ships or to shore.

-Initially, the knot was tied around cannonballs to add a lot of extra heft.
+Initially, the knot was tied around cannonballs to add extra heft.

 And imagine what that would do to an attacker!

-Getting slammed with a cannonball flail could cause some severe damage.
+Getting slammed with a cannonball flail could cause severe damage.

 Since then, they’ve spread widely as a survival tool for self-defense.